AIA Ohio Honor Awards

 The submissions for the AIA Ohio Public Service Award shall be made by the end of business on the day as determined by AIA Ohio in the Honor Award Call for Entries.
 Submissions shall comply with the guidelines and requirements as established above and shall meet the following format restrictions:

-- The Board has the right to waive irregularities in the submissions, provided the irregularities are minor in nature and do not provide the firm with a notable advantage over other submissions.
+• The Honor Award Jury has the right to waive irregularities in the submissions, provided the irregularities are minor in nature and do not provide the candidate with a notable advantage over other submissions.
+Prior to the discussion of each candidate, AIA Ohio Staff shall complete the AIA Ohio submissions checklist and provide a copy to the Jury identifying any irregularities discovered in the submissions for consideration.

 Emerging Professionals Award